 If you’ve ever had to care for a sick, elderly or disabled person, you know it can be difficult financially as well as emotionally.
-A recent study found that many caregivers are forced to make financial sacrifices, including delaying retirement, in order to help their loved ones.
+Many caregivers sacrifice financially, and some delay retirement in order to help their loved ones.

 Luckily, there are three key federal income tax breaks available to help lighten the financial burden on caregivers.
 Here are some tips to help take advantage of them: